-- (a) Details as to shareholder loans and share capital transactions and transactions with Professor R.T.W.L Conroy are outlined in Notes 13 and 14 to the financial statements. - (b) The company shares accommodation with Conroy Gold and Natural Resources plc which has certain common shareholders and directors.
-For the year ended 31 May 2012, Conroy Gold and Natural Resources plc, incurred costs totalling €104,103 (2011: €166,139) on behalf of the company.
-These costs are recharged to the company by Conroy Gold and Natural Resources plc.
-Part of the costs were funded by advances in shareholder's loan.
+- (a) Details as to shareholder loans and share capital transactions and transactions with Prof. R.T.W.L Conroy are outlined in Notes 13 and 14 to the financial statements. - (b) The company shares accommodation with Conroy Gold and Natural Resources plc which has certain common shareholders and directors.
+For the year ended 31 May 2013, Conroy Gold and Natural Resources plc, incurred costs totalling €84,950 (2012: €104,103) on behalf of the company.
+These costs were recharged to the company by Conroy Gold and Natural Resources plc.
+Part of the costs were funded by advances in the shareholder loan.